 We have taken a snippet from the journal and are going to analyse water-immersion protocols.

-Physiological and performance variation depend (in part) on the “dose” of cooling provided by CWI.
+Physiological and performance variation depends (in part) on the “dose” of cooling provided by CWI.
 No “gold standard” currently exists for CWI, and protocols tend to be based on those used practically without strong efficacy or physiological evidence.

 Water is an effective conductor causing heat exchange to occur 25 times faster than air, placing significant thermal stress on the body.
 Water temperature has an impact on the duration and level of immersion used, as colder temperatures induce a greater initial “cold shock,” increasing discomfort and possibly limiting exposure to CWI.
 The impact of water temperature was examined by comparing CWI in 8°C and 22°C and unsurprisingly 8°C resulted in a larger decrement in core temperature.
 The findings concluded that water temperatures of 10°C to 15°C appear to be optimal for performance recovery but if these temperatures are not achievable in a practical setting similar thermal responses may be induced by altering immersion duration or depth.